astronomer/docs/astro/cloud-ide/run-sql.md

 1. In the pipeline editor, click **Add Cell** and select one of the following:

     - **SQL**: Runs a SQL query against a provided database connection and persists the results of the query in an XCom for use by other cells.
-    - **Warehouse SQL**: Runs a SQL query against a provided database connections and stores the results in your data warehouse.
+    - **Warehouse SQL**: Runs a SQL query against a provided database connection and stores the results in your data warehouse.

     Regardless of which cell type you choose, you can use the results of your queries in downstream SQL and Python cells.